Citroën AX

-The Citroën AX is a supermini which was built by the French manufacturer Citroën from 1986 to 1998.
+The Citroën AX is a supermini car which was built by the French manufacturer Citroën from 1986 to 1998.
 It was launched at the 1986 Paris Motor Show to replace the Citroën Visa and Citroën LNA.

 Overview

-Development of this model started in 1983, and was initially also going to form the basis of a sister model from Talbot to replace the Samba; however, the falling popularity of the Talbot brand - coupled with the huge success of the new Peugeot 205 - had led to Peugeot deciding to axe it by the time the Citroën AX was launched, and so the Talbot version never made it into production.
+Development of this model started in 1983, and it was initially also going to form the basis of a sister model from Talbot to replace the Samba; however, the falling popularity of the Talbot brand - coupled with the huge success of the new Peugeot 205 - had led to Peugeot deciding to axe it by the time the Citroën AX was launched, and so the Talbot version never made it into production.

-The car was available on the left-hand drive continental markets from its launch on 2 October 1986, as a three-door hatchback with 1.0, 1.1 and 1.4-litre TU-series belt driven OHC engines.
-A range of five-door models was added in 1987 and a 1.4-litre diesel engine was introduced in 1988.
-The latter was replaced by a 1.5-litre unit in September 1994.
+The car was available on the left-hand drive continental markets from its launch on 2 October 1986, as a three-door hatchback with 1.0, 1.1 and 1.4 L TU-series belt driven OHC engines.
+A range of five-door models was added in 1987 and a 1.4 L diesel engine was introduced in 1988.
+The latter was replaced by a 1.5 L unit in September 1994.
 The right-hand drive version for the UK market was launched in August 1987, initially only as a three-door hatchback, with a five-door version joining the range a year later, effectively replacing the five-door Citroën Visa, which was discontinued that year.
 With the final demise of the classic Citroën 2CV in 1990, the AX became the smallest model in the Citroën range.
 The very earliest cars had an issue with gear shifters falling off; this was rectified by the time the AX reached export markets.
 It was initially backed by a memorable television advertising campaign filmed in China, starring actress Janet Mas and an elderly gentleman, whose character was simply known as Mr. Wong.

 The car was very economical, largely because of excellent aerodynamics for its class of car (drag coefficient of 0.31) and a very light weight of 640 kg for the basic version.
 This was due to the extensive use of plastic panels in non-load bearing areas and varying the thicknesses of steel in the bodyshell to be the minimum needed to take required loads.
 Another target for the engineers was lowering friction in the engines.
 The AX has fully independent suspension with unusually long wheel travel.